-- The soil organic matter content at three different depths down the soil profile
+- Soil organic matter content at three different depths down the soil profile

 - How stable the aggregates in the soil are

 The idea behind doing both lab analysis and ‘in field’ tests is that we can see whether there is a relationship between these two different sets of analysis.
-There is more information on these protocols on the SWARM Hub website, which you can visit by clicking here.
+There is more information on these protocols on the SWARM Hub website.

 How are we doing?

-This project is aiming to be the start of something.
+This project aims to be the start of something.
 We don’t have all the answers when it comes to soil carbon, testing and how to value your soils, but this is the start.
-We are monitoring all of our farm sites using a consistent method which is a big step forward, as is separating out the orgnaic matter and carbon to the different depths.
+We are monitoring all of our farm sites using a consistent method which is a big step forward, as is separating the organic matter and carbon to the different depths.
 Although we recognise that building soil health is a long term aspiration, we are making a start and crossing our fingers that we can continue in the long term.

-Agri-tech Cornwall & the Isles of Scilly is a 3 year £10m project to increase Research Development and Innovation in the Agri-tech sector across Cornwall and the Isles of Scilly.
-It is part-funded by the European Development Fund
+Part-funded by Agri-tech Cornwall, a three year £10m project that is increasing Research Development and Innovation in the Agri-tech sector across Cornwall and the Isles of Scilly.
+Part-funded by the European Development Fund.

 We are hugely grateful to The Esmee Fairbairn Foundation who have part-funded this project.